 $500 unlocks paint correction and multi-year ceramic protection.
 You remove swirls and water spots instead of masking them, and lay down a ceramic that holds 12 to 24 months.
 The result reads as "professionally done" rather than "washed well."

 Correction takes practice.
 The first polisher pass on real paint will not be your best; start on a rear quarter or trunk lid and work toward the hood.
-Paraphrased from Mike Phillips' Auto Geek teaching threads: start with the least aggressive product and pad, escalate as needed.
+The professional rule: start with the least aggressive product and pad, and escalate only as needed.

 Wash core, ceramic-grade (~$78)